Point of Sale Software

 Here is a manual one.

-It visually shows the shop's sales, but there is no denying that the professional one has a better look.
-However, I think the manual is clearer.
+It visually shows the shop's sales, but there is no denying that the professional one looks better.
+However, I think the manual one is clearer and more useful to most SMB retailers.

 Step-by-Step Guide to Making a Planogram